 When you think of Northern California what do you first think of?
 San Francisco, the Golden Gate Bridge, maybe Napa or Sonoma?
 That’s the Northern California we all know.
 I personally don’t want to follow the crowds to these well-known places.
-I like to find hidden gems few people know about; to find the unique and quirky places and people.
+I like to find hidden gems few people know about; to find unique and quirky places and people.

 So I set out on a road trip voyage to discover the unique places to visit in California.
 However, the state is so huge, I had to break it into Northern and Southern California!
+You can see my article on places to visit in Southern California here.

 What makes these Northern California places unique?